3 Employee Experience Factors IT Leaders Should Focus On

 In today's competitive hiring market, the right benefits go a long way in attracting top talent.
 But the business to employee experience is actually more integral to an organization's overall success than just getting and keeping workers.
 McKinsey defines the employee experience as "companies and their people working together to create personalized, authentic experiences that ignite passion and tap into purpose to strengthen individual, team, and company performance."

 What makes getting the right employee experience especially challenging now is there are so many generations in the workplace - with widely different ideas about how to work.
-The nature of work is also in the middle of rapid metamorphosis.
+The nature of work is also in the middle of a rapid metamorphosis.
 People demand more flexibility and want the ability to work remotely wherever and whenever.

 As organizations work towards digital transformation goals, employee experience goes hand-in-hand with creating the agility and processes necessary to drive better business outcomes.
-In fact, Gartner listed employee experience as the third-highest key initiative for 2019 in a survey of HR leaders.
+In fact, Gartner listed employee experience as the third-highest key initiative in a survey of HR leaders.

 Where IT Fits in the Employee Experience